DataSQRL/datasqrl.github.io/docs/getting-started/concepts/sqrl.md

 # What is SQRL?

-DataSQRL uses a declarative language called SQRL to express the logic and structure of a data service.
+SQRL is a declarative language to express the logic and structure of a data service.
 You implement a data service in SQRL scripts by defining how to combine, transform, and analyze the input data through a sequence of SQL(ish) statements.
 DataSQRL compiles SQRL scripts into fully-integrated data pipelines and an API layer that serves the result.

 SQRL is based on SQL.
 If you know how to read a `SELECT ...
 FROM ...
 WHERE` query in SQL then you'll be able to read SQRL scripts with a few additional pointers.
 If you are unfamiliar with SQL, it's a good time to brush up on some SQL basics with our [SQL primer](/docs/reference/sqrl/sql-primer).